catalyzeio/stratum-docs/codeship-deployments.md

+---
+title: Setting Up Codeship to deploy to Catalyze
+---

 # How do I setup Codeship to deploy to Catalyze?

 When thinking about the best tools for continuous integration Codeship is always near the top of the list.
 In fact we even use it here at Catalyze for many of our web properties.
 If you're a Stratum user we've made it very simple to use Codeship with your environments.
 The first thing you'll want todo is to make sure you have the latest version of our CLI [here](https://github.com/catalyzeio/cli).
 Once that's installed and you've associated to your environment, you can follow these three steps: